thycotic/privman-docs/admin/config/foreign-systems/thycotic/set-up-pm-ss-integration.md

   Do NOT mark any other fields in that template as required!

 >**Note**:
->To troubleshoot or remove the integrated configuration, navigate to the Admin | Configuration | Advanced tab in Privilege Manager and click Edit at the bottom of the page.
-Locate the “System Secret Vault” setting and click the Select Resource link.
+>To troubleshoot or remove the integrated configuration, navigate to the __Admin | Configuration | Advanced__ tab in Privilege Manager.
+Locate the __System Secret Vault__ setting and click the __Select Resource__ link.
 Here, a user can manually add and remove the Secret Server vault.
 If you choose to remove the Secret Server vault, a migration of passwords from Secret Server’s vault to Privilege Manager automatically happens.